 What to buy in Seoul – 25 best Korean souvenirs

 Are you traveling to South Korea’s capital for the first time and want to make a list of what to buy in Seoul ahead of time?
-Planning every trip detail will allow you to make the best out of your time, including shopping for the best Korean souvenirs.
+Planning every trip detail will allow you to make the best of your time, including shopping for the best Korean souvenirs.

 Here is a comprehensive guide we hope will help you!